jayesh2k/ARSE/README.md

-# ARSE
-Alumni Repository and Search Engine
+# Alumni Repository and Search Engine

 It is a PHP MySQL project that helps a specific university/college school manages its alumni data.
 This project has two sides of users UI (user interface): the admin side/school management and the alumnus/alumna’s side.
 The admin side can manage all the job posted, alumni list, events, forum topics, and the gallery.
 The alumni site can create an account (to be verified by admin), post a job opportunity, create a forum topic, and join other forums, commit to participate in an upcoming event such as homecoming.